 (The City of Princeton Historical Walking Tour plaque incorrectly states that Kuehneman purchased the property in 1941.
 Although I would classify this error as “forgivable,” it is the 18th plaque – out of 23 – in the three-block business district that memorializes incorrect information about our historic buildings.)

 Kuehneman operated the barber shop for three decades.
+He passed in 1979.

 The Kohnkes sold to Elmer and Lillian Dreblow in September 1946 (Deeds, Volume 111, Page 568).
 The Dreblows sold a slice of Lot 21 to Edward Manthey for $550 in July 1949 (Deeds, Volume 120, Page 387).